 Your call to action does not need to be the same for each page.
 Instead, you can use smaller steps that lead the user towards your ultimate goal.

 On the similar vein use CTAs to finish all your communication.
-What is the next step for that Facebook post, email, or even an Adwords ad.
-Tall people with a CTA.
+What is the next step for that Facebook post, email, or even an Adwords ad?
+Tell people with a CTA!

 You have created an awesomely clear call to action, and the visitor clicks on it, now what?
 The rest of the process needs to be as carefully planned as the call to action itself.

 So consider what happens when a user responds to your call to action.
 The process should be as simple as possible.
 Don’t ask any information you don’t need.

 Now I covered the important factors of Call to Actions, but many people are still asking for solid Call to Action examples.
 I’ve compiled a list of the most basic but working CTA’s.
 More choice will make it easy to mix things up and use different wording for the same CTAs.